SparkFun GPS Breakout (ZOE-M8Q and SAM-M8Q) Hookup Guide

 }

-When you upload this code you'll have to wait ~29s to get a lock onto any satellites.
-After that first lock, the backup battery on the board will provide power to some internal systems that will allow for a hot start the next time you turn on the board.
-The hot start only lasts four hours, but allows you to get a lock within one second.
-After you get a lock the serial terminal will start listing longitude and latitude coordinates, as seen below.
+When you upload this code, the GNSS antenna will need a clear view of the sky and you'll have to wait ~29s to get an initial position fix.
+After the initial position fix, the backup battery on the board will provide power to some internal systems and store the ephemeris data.
+This will allow for a hot start the next time you turn on the GNSS receiver.
+The ephemeris data is only valid for about four hours, but it allows you to get a fix within a few seconds.
+After you get a position fix, the serial terminal will start listing longitude and latitude coordinates, as seen below.
 Make sure to set the serial monitor to 115200 baud.